Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: Population Difference Criterion

-Thus, $\frac{R_i}{m}$ is the proportion of the original Class -1 cases that are relabeled as the permuted Class +1, and $\frac{n-R_i}{n}$ is the proportion of the Class -1 cases that remain in the new Class -1.
+Thus, for a given permutation, $\frac{R_i}{m}$ is the proportion of the original Class -1 cases that are relabeled as the permuted Class +1, and $\frac{n-R_i}{n}$ is the proportion of the Class -1 cases that remain in the new Class -1.
 The difference between these 2 proportions, denoted as

-reflects the class unbalance of this permutation.
+quantifies the class balance of this permutation.
 Hence we call it the \textit{coefficient of unbalance}.
-When $\xi_i=0$, the mean of the null permutation distribution is canceled and we call this kind of permutation a balanced permutation, e.g. the red dots in the top panels of Figure~\ref{012}.
+Those permutations with $\xi_i=0$ are called \textit{balanced permutations}.